Back to Home Page

 Source: Seed Savers Exchange

 Amish heirloom discovered in Wisconsin.
 Produces 8 oz red fruits that are oxheart to almost teardrop-shaped.
 Meaty fruits are juicy and have really outstanding flavor.
+If your garden space is limited, this is a perfect all-purpose selection.
 85 days from transplant.
-I like these for fresh eating, sauce and canning!

 Black Plum Tomato